ibm-cloud-docs/vpc/snapshots_vpc_about.md

 * [View](/docs/vpc?topic=vpc-snapshots-vpc-view#snapshots-vpc-view) and [manage](/docs/vpc?topic=vpc-snapshots-vpc-manage#snapshots-vpc-manage) your snapshots.
 * [Restore](/docs/vpc?topic=vpc-snapshots-vpc-restore#snapshots-vpc-restore) a volume from a snapshot.

 For more information about creating and managing consistency groups, see the following topics.
-[New]{: tag-new}
 * [Create](/docs/vpc?topic=vpc-snapshots-vpc-create-consistency-groups) your consistency group.
 * [View](/docs/vpc?topic=vpc-snapshots-vpc-view) and [manage](/docs/vpc?topic=vpc-snapshots-vpc-manage-consistency-groups) your consistency groups.